-- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive 70% of the District's normal contribution for active members until reaching age 65, this amount is currently \$8,644 per year. - Upon the death of the retiree, benefits will be paid for the un-remarried surviving spouse from the spouse's age 60 until age 65.
+- Retirees meeting the eligibility conditions who continue coverage under the District's medical insurance program will receive 70% of the District's normal contribution for active members until reaching age 65, this amount is currently \$8,643.60 per year. - Upon the death of the retiree, benefits will be paid for the unremarried surviving spouse from the spouse's age 60 until age 65.
+Surviving spouse shall not be eligible for benefit contributions for employees hired on or after July 1, 2013.